I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The right side of the brain controls the motor skills of the left side of the body, and vice versa.
-So perhaps, differences in the two halves of the brain may account for right- and left-handedness.
+So perhaps the differences in the two halves of the brain may account for right- and left-handedness.

-There’s a genetic component and being a southpaw condition does tend to run in families, but not as much as intelligence or height.
-With identical twins one can be right-handed and the other left-handed; so, they are not completely identical after all.
+There’s a genetic component, and being a southpaw does tend to run in families, but not as much as intelligence or height.
+With identical twins, one can be right-handed and the other left-handed; so, they are not completely identical after all.

 In 2017, researchers at universities in the Netherlands and South Africa put forward the explanation that handedness is determined in the womb by asymmetrical genetic activity in the spinal cord.

 These theories about the origin of handedness don't alter the reality that lefties have difficulties in a right-handed world.

 The words themselves show prejudice.
 The Latin roots for right and left are dexter and sinister.
 Dexter gives us dexterous, meaning nimble, skilled, agile, etc. Sinister means, evil, dark, wrong etc.

 In the Middle Ages, left-handed people were often persecuted for being in league with the devil.
 The Spanish Inquisitors saw left-handedness as evidence of witchcraft and deviance from Catholic orthodoxy.